matthijsgroen/js-tdd/docs/roadmap.md

   - Lazy evaluation, spying, stubbing

+4. As a user I want to see the result of my formula on the screen

-4. See result on display -> Interface
+  See result on display -> Interface

   - Interfaces / Ducktyping, separation of concerns, single responsibility

-5. Customize commands. (define chains, execute chains, undo should undo last executed chain)

-  - Scaling up architecture (instead of commands in a chain, we go from chains in a chain as well)
+5. As user I want to manipulate the result using basic commands/operations

+  Customize commands. (use simple commands with single operation, +3, *5, etc)

+6. As User I want to get feedback when I reached the set goal.

+7. As User I want to receive feedback if I do not reach the set goal within the allowed amount of moves.

-6. Add battery.
+  Add battery.
 Each execute drains the battery.

   - This element turns it into a game, because a goal and lose scenario is added.
 But it hardly changes the core mechanics we established earlier

+8. As a user I want to append a number to the existing result

+  - Scaling up architecture (instead of commands in a chain, we go from chains in a chain as well)

-7. Create single level
+9. Create single level

   - Wrap up.
 Also thinking about: How to seperate code from content? (level contents, multiple levels)

+  > when every goes well, there should not be a lot of code for a nice functional game.
+This is also the perfect moment to discuss how a developer spends its time between thinking and actually writing code.
+This is a nice stepping stone to discuss the value of Pair programming.